aimeeschwab-mccoy/aimeeschwab-mccoy/README.md

 - Developing learnr tutorials for applied statistics, data scence, and statistical theory 📊
 - Consulting projects (a little of this, a little of that) 🐝🏥🥇

-Some specific coures I have GitHub repos for are...
+Some specific coures I taught and have GitHub repos for are...

 - MTH 361: Probability and Statistics in the Health Science 💉
 - MTH 362: Statistical Modeling 📚